Table of Contents

 Does PCM Sound Better Than Dolby Digital?

 Pulse-Code Modulation (also known as PCM) is a common method used to convert analogue audio signals into their digital variants.
-PCM audio works via a two channel stereo to produce digital audio signals, while most Dolby digital audio are in six-channel format.
+PCM audio works via a two channel stereo to produce digital audio signals, while most Dolby digital audio is in six-channel format.

 If you asked the average audiophile to make a choice, most people would pick Dolby Digital over PCM for best sound quality.